It would be scary if the result of our matches just depended on what happens in those 60-90 minutes while we battle on the court ⚔️, wouldn’t it be?!

 And in 20 minutes I'm done, sweaty and above all physically ready for my match!

-If you enjoyed this blog and found it useful, click on the clap button below so I'll know you did 💕.
+If you enjoyed this blog and found it useful, click on the clap button below so I know you did 💕.
 It's always nice to know someone's passed by here!

 ps - If you want to have yet another extra gear compared to your opponents, then don't miss this other blog on how to scout your opponents.

-pps - If you're gonna play your first tennis tournament soon and wanna be not only physically but also mentally prepared for it, then take a look at my Nail Your First Tournament ebook 👇🏻.
-It might be exactly what you're looking for!
+pps - If you're still quite new to competitive tennis and wanna be not only physically but also mentally prepared for your next tournament, then take a look at my Nail Your First Tournament ebook.
+It might help you A LOT!